 Clinical Research Methods

-The Clinical Research Methods track in Biostatistics responds to a pressing need for advanced training in clinical research design and analysis.
+The Clinical Research Methods (CRM) track in Biostatistics responds to a pressing need for advanced training in clinical research design and analysis.
 As medical school curricula become increasingly full and apprenticeship prospects wane, pathways to becoming a clinical researcher have narrowed.
-Our program offers a new option for talented-but-novice investigators who already have a doctoral degree to master the basic principles and scientific methods essential for conducting human research studies.
+This program offers talented-but-novice investigators who already have a doctoral degree a chance to master the basic principles and scientific methods essential for conducting human research studies.

-The 31-credit program can be completed within one year provided the candidate begins study during the summer semester of the first year.
-Part-time schedules are also available, with students completing the program within five years of the start date.
+The 30-credit program can be completed within one year if initiated during the summer semester.
+Part-time students must complete the degree in five years.
 Throughout their course of study, CRM students receive formal, rigorous training in skills that are critical to the design and analysis of research studies involving human subjects.
-Upon graduation, they receive a Master's of Science in Biostatistics.

 Admissions Information